dassencio/mapgen/README.md

 the input YAML file will be resolved from the current working directory, not from the location of the YAML file!

-If `popup contents` are defined for a marker, a popup will be shown when it is selected.
+If `popup contents` is defined for a marker, a popup will be shown when it is selected.
 Markers with no `popup contents` defined are assumed to be non-selectable and are therefore always displayed with their normal icons.